AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.2 LR constituents of hidden state must have a Part_Of option that associates them with this state abstraction
+      :Trace Unit: FE 7.2.2 LR constituents of hidden state must have a Part_Of option that associates them with this state abstraction